|

 - a written invitation (original) issued by the host organization, a

-confirmation that the person is representing the civil society organization
+confirmation that the person is representing the civil society organization and

 (m) for persons visiting for burial ceremonies:

-- an official document confirming the fact of death as well as confirmation
+- an official document confirming the fact of death as well as confirmation of

-of the family or other relationship between the applicant and the deceased;
+the family or other relationship between the applicant and the deceased;

 (n) for visiting military and civil burial grounds:

-- an official document (original) confirming the existence and preservation
+- an official document (original) confirming the existence and preservation of

-and the buried;
+buried;

 (o) for persons visiting for medical reasons and necessary accompanying